amonsalvec/amonsalvec/README.md

 I am a Statistician and Mathematician.
 My areas of expertise include:

-- 🤖 Data Science, Artificial Intelligence, and Machine Learning
+- 🤖 Machine Learning, Applied Mathematics, Data Analiysis.
-- 📊 Probability and Statistics
+- 📊 Probability and Statistics, Time Series Analysis.
 - 🔢 Reliability and Survival Analysis, Competing Risks, Cure Models, Logistic Models, Longitudinal data Anlysis.

 ## 💻 Technologies and Tools
-- **Programming Languages:** Python, R, MATLAB, Java, HTML, CSS, JavaScript(basic)
+- **Programming Languages:** Python, R, MATLAB.
 - **Areas of Interest:** Data Science, Machine Learning, Full Stack Development, Big Data
+- **Web application development for data product deployment using**: Flask, Django, and front-end tools like HTML, CSS, and JavaScript.
+- **Skilled in working with relational databases (SQL)**: PostgreSQL, MySQL, and SQLite.
+- **Use of version control**: Git/GitHub in collaborative and production environments.
+- **Practical application of Generative AI tools** for accelerating code generation, documentation, and prototyping.
+- **Proficient in multiple operating systems:** Linux, Windows, and macOS.

 ## 📫 How to Reach Me?
 - 📧 [Email](mailto:abelardoemc@gmail.com)